Recipes rebuilding lives

 Team & group classes

-Looking for the perfect team building activity for your team during the coronavirus pandemic, whilst also making a huge difference to the life of our refugee chefs?
+Looking for an amazing team building activity for your team working from home?
+Wanting to celebrate a loved one, whilst also making a huge difference to the life of our refugee chefs?

 Why not gift your loved one the chance to learn a brand new cuisine and support our amazing chefs to rebuild their lives!
 One gift voucher entitles you to attend a cookery class with any of our chefs.